denten-books/plain-text/0-intro.md

-resistance, small and large, can recover a measure of agency from the ruling determinism of---take your pick: markets, complex systems, unconscious drives, monistic universes, *gaia* science, social networks, technology, the singularity, bureaucracy, and war.
+resistance, small and large, can recover a measure of agency from the ruling determinism of---take your pick: markets, complex systems, unconscious drives, monistic universes, *gaia* science, social networks, technology, the singularity, bureaucracy, war...
 Indeed, the possibility of human erasure---nonsense---never strays far from reach, "like the face drawn in the sand at the edge of the sea" [@foucault_order_1994, 387].
 The fragility of life compels not the Foucauldian wager on anti-humanism, but the need to